Instruction-Tuned LLMs for Event Extraction

 ---

-📜 Research Paper & Resources
+Research Paper & Resources:

-🛠 Tech Stack & Tools
+Tech Stack & Tools:

-• Machine Learning & NLP: LLaMA-3.1, Hugging Face Transformers, PyTorch, LoRA Fine-Tuning, Unsloth, Quantization
+• NLP and Machine Learning: LLaMA-3.1-8B, LLaMA-3.2-1B, and Qwen2.5-Coder-1.5B, Hugging Face Transformers, PyTorch, LoRA Fine-Tuning, Unsloth, Quantization

 • Data Processing: JSON, Python (Pandas, Numpy)

-• GPU Resources: HPC, CUDA
+• GPU Resources: HPC clusters, CUDA-enabled GPUs

 • Evaluation Metrics: Precision, Recall, F1-score